mbcarruthers/gRPCplants/README.md

 Todo:
 1) Create SQL Dump
-2) Return status codes from errors
-3) Make sure the only fatalf's are on the client
+2) Make sure the only fatalf's are on the client
-4) Make actual test files.
+3) Make actual test files.